ewoks-kit/ewokscore/doc/reference/specs.rst

 in the graph representation.
 (OOP analogy: a task is a node instance).

 A **link** connects a source node to a target node.
 A link can have the following properties:
-  * **conditional**: has a set of statements that combined are either True or False
+  * **conditional**: Has a set of statements that combined are either True or False.
-  * **required**: either "marked as required” in the graph representation" or “unconditional and all ancestors of the source node are required”
+  * **required**: Marked explicitely as True or False in the graph representation.
+    Otherwise True when unconditional and all link upstream from the source node are required.
-  * **data_mapping**: describes data transfer from source to target.
+  * **data_mapping**: Describes data transfer from source to target.

 Task scheduling
 ---------------